stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 26. Forecastle
 27. Dashboard
 28. Multiple replicas
+29. Important state does not persist in container filesystem

 ## 1. One codebase, one application

+### What?

 When managing myriad aspects of a development team, the organization of code, artifacts, and other apparent minutia is often considered a minor detail or outright neglected.
 However, proper application of discipline and organization can mean the difference between a one-month production lead time and a one-day lead time.